 Tips for Controlling A Monkey Mind

 1. Understand that it’s in your control

 Firstly, you need to understand that you can tame your overly active and anxious mind.
 Studies reveal that within 90 seconds, you can return to normal brain activity after neurochemical triggers excite your brain.
 When you experience this, take deep breaths and focus.
-Address the thoughts that come into your mind and move on with a clear head.

 2. Make an action plan to conquer the monkey mind